raffazizzi/wartime-diamondback/_texts/price-thumbnail_sketches_004.md

 ---
 layout: mei
-title: Thumbnail Sketches of Day in the Life of a Washerwoman, Appendix II.
-Dreaming at the Washtub
+title: Thumbnail sketches of a day in the life of a washerwoman, Appendix II.
+Dreaming at the washtub
 author: Price, Florence B.
 permalink: /price-thumbnail-sketches-4/
 document: price_thumbnail_sketches_004.mei